 Professors: LRWA IV is taught by practitioners who are involved with Scalia Law because they care about the community and about the training of new lawyers.
-We are lucky to have these dedicated and experienced individuals involved with our program.
 Each Professor has his or her own practice, clients, and family; please keep in mind that due to their professional or personal commitments they will not always be available to e-mail or call you back immediately.
-Please treat your Professor with respect.

-Page 5 of this Syllabus contains a chart listing the Professors by section.
-As you did for Appellate Writing last semester, please register on TWEN for both the general LRWA IV Legislative and Regulatory Drafting (All Students) course and your individual Professor's course.
+TWEN: please register on TWEN for both the general LRWA IV Legislative and Regulatory Drafting (All Students) course and your individual Professor's course.

-Required Textbook:Richard K. Neumann Jr. & J. Lyn Entrikin, Legal Drafting By Design: A Unified Approach (Wolters Kluwer) ("LDD")
+Required Textbook: Richard K. Neumann Jr. & J. Lyn Entrikin, Legal Drafting By Design: A

+Unified Approach (Wolters Kluwer) ("LDD")

 Restrictions on Collaboration: This course teaches and tests new methods of research and new writing concepts.
-Accordingly, while students may discuss the concepts, the readings, and the various project and exercise content with other students, students may not share their written work product or request or accept drafting, editing, or proofreading assistance in this course from any person unless expressly authorized by their Professor.
+Accordingly, while students may discuss the concepts, the readings, and the various project and exercise content with other students, students may not share their written work product or request or accept drafting, editing, or proofreading assistance in this course from any person or from any generative artificial intelligence tool unless expressly authorized by their Professor or the Director.